arthur-schnitzler/pollaczek-data/README.md

 # pollaczek-data
 Source files for Clara Katharina Pollaczek – Arthur Schnitzler und ich.
 In Development

+This repository is pulled by https://github.com/arthur-schnitzler/pollaczek-static to create the website https://pollaczek.acdh.oeaw.ac.at

 The data presented here is taken from the Transkribus-Collection 1233893.
+If you want access please drop me a note.

 The Transkribus-export is exported into the folder /trans-out and processed with the xslts in page2main.
 The resulting xml-files are stored in editions.

-So basically for the text of the pages only Transkribus is the place to make changes
+So basically for the text of the pages the one and only source is found within Transkribus.
+Changes made in this repository will be overwritten.

 The folder indices will – at some point – include a file listing the type and the dates of individual pages.